kesselbach/Bounty-Hacker/README.md

 ``mget *.txt``

 + **Reading the task.txt file, we can find out who wrote the task list, giving us the first task answer.
-We list the second txt file, named locks.txt, and we can see multiple strings which seems to be some passwords kept in the ftp server.**
+We list the second txt file, named locks.txt, and we can see multiple strings which seems to be some passwords kept in the ftp server**

 ```
 rEddrAGON